 Senior Counselors: Must be entering college or above

-Lifeguards: Must have current, valid certifications from an organization listed on the NYS DOH Summer Camp Requirements (NYS DOH Aquatics Certifications).
+Lifeguards: Must have current and valid certifications from an organization listed on the NYS DOH Summer Camp Requirements (NYS DOH Aquatics Certifications).
 We utilize both waterfront and pool lifeguards.
 Your CPR certification must be renewed YEARLY to work at a camp.
-So if you took your last CPR certification course in June of 2015, it will not be considered up-to-date to work in a summer camp for the 2016 season.
-You would be wise to update your CPR cert in December or January so that when you apply for a camp position, you can bring proof of all your current credentials.
+So if you took your last CPR certification course in June of 2016, it will not be considered up-to-date to work in a summer camp for the 2017 season.
+You would be wise to update your CPR certification in December or January so that when you apply for a camp position, you can bring proof of all your current credentials.